FAQ: noun. a document (as on a website) that provides answers to a list of typical questions that users might ask regarding a particular subject.

 HOW CAN I APPLY FOR A GRANT?

 Due to our small staff, HSF does not accept unsolicited proposals.
-However, we actively seek out information from new groups whose work intersects with our interests.
-We also encourage organizations to thoroughly review our website to see if they fit with our interests.
-If you believe there is a strong fit with our Program Areas and what we look for in organizations, then reach out to us so that we can talk further about your work, or fill out our Inquiry Form; it is always better if you come on the referral of one of our grassroots, funder or other partners.
-We make every effort to return all calls and emails promptly, but please be patient if we do not get back to you immediately.
+However, we will still review information from new groups whose work intersects with our interests.
+We encourage organizations to thoroughly review our website to see if they fit with our interests.
+If you believe there is a strong fit with our Program Areas and what we look for in organizations, then please reach out to us so that we might learn more about your work; it is always better if you come on the referral of one of our grassroots, funder or other partners.
+We make every effort to return all calls and emails, but please be patient if we do not get back to you immediately.

 HOW DO I APPLY FOR HILL-SNOWDON'S SMALL GRANT PROGRAM?